 2.33.20 Any student not meeting these standards constitutes sufficient cause for removal from Casper College.

 2.34.00 The President is Responsible for:

-2.34.10 Preparing all agendas in consultation with the President of the Casper College District Board for Board meetings and mailing to Board members before meetings.
+2.34.10 Preparing all agendas in consultation with the President of the Casper College District Board for Board meetings and mailing or provision by electronic means to Board members before meetings.

 2.34.20 Attending all meetings of the Board.